shmuelzon/home-assistant-floor-plan/README.md

 * Position - Override the entity's icon/label position
 * Always on - Only for lights, set light as always on removing its icon and it won't be affected by the matching Home Assistant state
-* Is RGB(W) light - Only for lights, set light as an RGB light that will change its color in the floorplan according to the color set in Home Assistant.
+* Is RGB(W)/dimmable light - Only for lights, set light as an RGB or dimmable light that will change its color and brightness in the floorplan according to the color set in Home Assistant.
 This requires installing the [config-template-card](https://github.com/iantrich/config-template-card) custom Lovelace card.

-  :warning: **Note:** RGB lights are only supported in the CSS rendering mode.
+  :warning: **Note:** RGB/dimmable lights are only supported in the CSS rendering mode.

 ## Preparation